 7. Learning a second language (or a third) can boost your brainpower – and it gets easier

 Absolutely true!
 Read this BBC article if you don’t believe me.
 Not only does studying a second language boost your brainpower but it apparently delays dementia.
 I don’t know about you but this reason alone works for me.

 When you master a language, the next one is easier, and so is the one after that.
-Learning foreign languages somehow builds synapses and next time you set out to twist your mind around the unfamiliar, it'll happen faster, even if that language has nothing to do with the previous one.
-I speak several European languages and when I moved to Thailand, I decided to learn Thai, as different as possible from any other language I spoke.
+Learning foreign languages somehow builds synapses and next time you set out to twist your mind around the unfamiliar, it’ll happen faster, even if that language has nothing to do with the previous one.
+I speak several European languages and when I moved to Thailand, I was in shock for months － Thai is as different as possible from any other language I spoke.

 In this globalized world, there’s every chance an extra language or two will help you professionally.
 People think (not necessarily wrongly) that individuals with language skills are smart.
 “If you speak languages you can probably do other difficult things”, the thinking goes.

 It happened to me.
 Fresh out of university I applied for a coveted newspaper internship – there were five spots for 3500 applicants.
 Why did I make it?
 Because I spoke languages.
 Not that I’d ever use them, mind you, but management felt that the mere knowledge of them meant I could think on my feet and find stories more easily in the multicultural city that is Montreal.

 These days, many companies are global, or at least transnational.
 The ability to speak another language or two can’t help but weigh in your favor.

 9. You’ll understand what people around you are saying

 I’m not suggesting you should eavesdrop but knowing what people are saying – especially if they’re saying it about you – can be a matter of safety (or of making new friends).
 I somehow feel more included, protected even, when I know what’s going on around me.